CarlosLugones/python-telegram-bot-docker/README.md

 # How to dockerize your Telegram bot

-Clone or fork this repo to use it as a base to create a Telegram bot, dockerized and using Python as programming language.
+Clone or fork this repo to use it as a base to create a dockerized  Telegram bot, using Python as programming language.

-## Structure:
+## Structure

 * `bot.py`: your bot's codebase
 * `Dockerfile`: the file to build the bot image.